 Windows should be about light and air, not frames.
 Since frames are a necessary element, the trick is reducing their presence as much as possible while maintaining structural integrity.

+One thing that makes cheap vinyl windows so cheap is their excessive use of frame materials.
+Vinyl is inherently weak.
 To make vinyl windows stronger, manufacturers add even more vinyl in the form of larger frames, in addition to supporting metal inserts.

 Aluminum has been extruded for windows since the 1930s.
 During extrusion, a billet (or unformed chunk of aluminum) is forced through a die by pressure and heat.
 Extrusion allows for more complex, unified dimensions that are structurally sounder than thinner roll-form aluminum.

 Not only does metal's superior strength result in thinner frames but these frames can be made larger while maintaining strength.
 Whenever you see expansive picture windows in high-end homes, most likely these will be aluminum frame windows.

 For example, Fleetwood's Series 3070 window is a massive 18 feet tall, yet its vertical sightline is only 2-1/8 inches.

 An aluminum window exterior does not necessarily mean that the entire frame is metal.

 Some windows are aluminum-clad wood.
 Typically a soft wood such as Ponderosa pine gives the window both its structural strength and acts as a thermal break.
 The thin aluminum cladding protects against the elements.

 Other windows are aluminum-framed.
 Aluminum provides structural strength to the window.
 Except for a few elements (notably the thermal break), the entire window frame is aluminum.

 Frames are available thermally broken for colder climates or non-thermally broken for less harsh areas.